-Similar blood pressure drugs could have different impacts on dialysis patients' heart healthDecember 8th, 2011 in Diseases, Conditions, Syndromes /
+Similar blood pressure drugs could have different impacts on dialysis patients' heart healthDecember 8, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Two seemingly similar blood pressurelowering drugs have different effects on the heart health of dialysis patients, according to a study appearing in an upcoming issue of the Journal of the American Society Nephrology (JASN).
 The results indicate that certain dialysis patients may benefit more from one drug while some should opt for the other.